Best bean-to-cup coffee machines of 2024 in the UK — reviewed and ranked by the Ideal Home team

 How we test the best bean-to-cup coffee machines

-In line with Ideal Home's testing protocol, we've extensively tested every single machine in this lineup for at least two weeks and in most cases a few months.
+In line with Ideal Home's testing protocol, either I or a member of the team have extensively tested every single machine in this lineup for at least two weeks and in most cases a few months.
 From getting to grips with the controls and finding the perfect grind settings, we know exactly what it's like to use these machines day in, and day out.
 And we're big fans of the 8 ones we've chosen above.

 Who tested these bean-to-cup coffee machines?